scholarslab/mani-pedi/pages/about.md

 [Jason Bennett](https://as.virginia.edu/listing/jason-bennett).
 Thank you for sharing your knowledge of Twine and interactive fiction with us.

 [Mackenzie Brooks](https://library.wlu.edu/about/library-directory/mackenzie-brooks).
 Thank you for sharing your experience in developing the Digital Humanities at Washington and Lee University.

+[Jackie Huband](https://www.rc.virginia.edu/about/people/huband/).
+Thank you for your technical support and helping to facilitate the data processing for the project.

 [Katina Rogers](http://katinarogers.com/) and [Cihan Tekay](https://futuresinitiative.org/cihan-tekay/).
 Thank you for giving us hope for the future of the academy, and for reminding us that we all have [levers we can pull](https://www.google.com/url?q=https://lareviewofbooks.org/article/we-all-have-levers-we-can-pull-reforming-graduate-education&sa=D&source=editors&ust=1615224923678000&usg=AOvVaw1oK8-seSzzKBiWcfS279W2).